zandaleph/altmeta-org/cdk/README.md

 # Architecture

 The [top level stack] is currently focused on setting up a Cognito User Pool and Identity Pool.
 This allows us to implement a secure, restricted login where authenticated users have federated access to some AWS resources.
 Right now, that access is limited to a private, per-user folder in the UserData bucket.

 ![Altmeta Org Stack Diagram]

 (Diagram source: [Altmeta Org Stack Diagram Source], rendered on [mermaid.live])

+We've also set up a second class of users - admins, which have additional access to create and delete users.
+This is achieved by adding a custom property `is_admin` to our user pool, then using role mapping rules on the identity pool to assign the admin role if the property is set to "true".

+![Altmeta Identity Pool Diagram]

+(Diagram source: [Altmeta Identity Pool Diagram Source], rendered on [mermaid.live])

 ## Initial User Trigger